(Released Oct 2022)

 · MSD is now carried in the Arapahoe County Library system.
 If you’d like to help, request it in your library system and pass along the Kirkus link.

-· Superfans, get your printable ad for MSD here (right-click to download PDF)!
+· Superfans, get your printable, one-page ad for MSD here (right-click to download PDF)!
 (See also the Media_Kit page.)

 First contact was nothing like we imagined.